Accord-Project/bsdd/README1.md

 ### Overlap of Entity Classes with `classificationType`

 The key field `classificationType` specifies the kind of classification.
-Let\'s do a count:
+Let's do a count:

 ``` sparql
 PREFIX bsdd: <http://bsdd.buildingsmart.org/def#>